rubiefawn/remedy/docs/core.md

 ### Notice
 This reactive skill represents physical awareness.
 Notice can be used to spot a hidden trap, see through a disguise, or feel an evil aura radiating off of an enchanted item.

-### Nullify
+### Resist Spell
 This reactive skill represents arcane awareness and resistance.
-Nullify is used to resist the effects of a variety of spells and other abilities.
+Resist Spell is used to resist the effects of a variety of spells and other abilities.

 ## **Presence**
 > [!TIP]